-A rendition is a form you may use to report the taxable property you own on January 1 to the county assessor.
+A rendition is a form you may use to report any taxable tangible property you own on January 1 to the county assessor.
 The rendition identifies, describes and gives the location of your taxable property.
-Business owners must report a rendition of their personal property using OTC Form 901.
+Business owners must report a rendition of their tangible personal property using OTC Form 901.

-- Advantages If you file a rendition, you are in a better position to exercise your rights as a taxpayer. - Your correct mailing address is on record so the county treasurer will send your tax bills to the right address. - Your opinion of your property's value is on record with the county assessor. - The assessor must send you a notice of appraised value if the appraiser puts a higher value on your property than the value you listed on your rendition. - → Deadline File your rendition with the county assessor after January 1 and no later than March 15. - → Requirements If you own tangible personal property, you must report this property on a rendition form every year.
-Businesses, for instance, must report their inventories, equipment and machinery on a rendition. - → Most counties in Oklahoma do not tax household personal property.
+→ Advantages - If you file a rendition, you are in a better position to exercise your rights as a taxpayer.

+- Your correct mailing address is on record so the county treasurer will send your tax bills to the right address. - Your opinion of your property's value is on record with the county assessor. - The assessor must send you a notice of appraised value if the appraiser puts a higher value on your property than the value you listed on your rendition.

+→ Deadline - File your rendition with the county assessor after January 1 and no later than March 15.
+After March 15 a 10 percent penalty will be assessed.
+After April 15, 20 percent.

+→ Requirements - If you own tangible personal property, you must report this property on a rendition form every year.
+Businesses, for instance, must report their inventories, equipment and machinery on a rendition.

+→ Most counties in Oklahoma do not tax household personal property.
 Check with your county assessor.